Chua Mia Tee's works contributed to shaping Singapore identity: Tharman

 The exhibition's title Directing the Real is a reference to Chua's belief that the painter acts as the scriptwriter, director and actor, freely shaping the subject's image.

-It is on show at the National Gallery until Nov 20 next year.
+The exhibition is on at the National Gallery until Nov 20 next year.
 Admission is free for Singaporeans and permanent residents.